 Olson notes that an RFP from the IRS could demand that a free-file option enable pre-filled returns or, at the absolute least, automatically import forms that have been sent to the IRS associated with your or a family member’s Social Security number.

 The steps needed from here are simple.

 The hardest steps toward simplification would involve fixing the tax code itself.
 In 2019, Olson in her capacity as national taxpayer advocate enlisted Book and other experts to propose changes to make tax code benefits easier to access.
 They proposed simplifying the earned income tax credit so it was paid out without reference to how many kids a worker has, which could make it easier to pay out over the course of a year rather than at tax time.
-In exchange, the child tax credit would be enhanced and made bigger, which President Biden has already made steps toward.
+In exchange, the child tax credit would be enhanced and made bigger, repeating the experiment of 2021’s bigger child credit.

 A reform like this could make tax filing totally unnecessary for most low-income people.
 Eliminating breaks like the mortgage interest and charitable deductions would make returns unnecessary for most middle- and upper-middle-class people too.

 But those are heavy lifts.
 A huge first step would be to simply fund the IRS adequately, have it pay private tax preparers to process returns for now, and have it hire a software firm to build a real free-file system with pre-filled returns.
 That would eliminate the tax prep industry’s stranglehold on our tax system and make the entire process vastly easier for Americans, especially low-income Americans.

 Update, April 13, 2022: This story has been updated to reflect developments in the news.